Commissioner questions Gov. Kevin Stitt's transportation secretary over delayed road project

 The state has a history of partnering with tribes on road projects.
 Between 2010 and 2020, there have been 23 highway projects with tribal participation, to which the tribes contributed $29 million.

-Gatz last month, under questioning by Shannon about the project delay, said in light of a U.S. Supreme Court's McGirt decision, which found the Muscogee (Creek) Nation had never been disestablished by Congress for purposes of criminal law, he was consulting with the governor’s office on how to proceed on tribal-state road projects.
+Gatz last month, under questioning by Shannon about the project delay, said in light of the U.S. Supreme Court’s McGirt decision, which found the Muscogee (Creek) Nation’s reservation had never been disestablished by Congress for purposes of criminal law, he was consulting with the Governor’s Office on how to proceed on tribal-state road projects.

 Under questioning Monday by Shannon, Gatz said the entire interchange, not just a portion of the project, needed to be re-evaluated.